The P.I.E. Approach Community

 Course Instructor: Sharon D. Frank, M.A., CCC-SLP

-Sharon Frank, an ASHA certified member for 40+ years and a member of the SIG3 community, specializes in evaluating and treating Exercise-Induced Laryngeal Obstruction (EILO) and voice disorders.
+Sharon Frank, an ASHA certified member for 40+ years and a member of the SIG community, specializes in evaluating and treating Exercise-Induced Laryngeal Obstruction (EILO) and voice disorders.
 Here’s a little more about Sharon:

 - Founder of the P.I.E.
 Approach for treating EILO